Understanding Amazon Product Safety: FBA Rules for Third-Party Sellers

 Amazon already has an Unsuitable Inventory Policy that aims to crack down on items considered unsafe, illegal, or otherwise unsuitable for sale on the Amazon platform to protect customers’ safety and maintain trust.
 This new action by the CPSC is a natural extension of Amazon’s existing philosophy, but making it mandatory rather than simply accepting that Amazon’s self-imposed and self-regulated policy is sufficient to protect consumers from dangerous goods.
 The Unsuitable Inventory Policy has recently impacted hundreds, possibly thousands of FBA Sellers.
 Seller Accounts have been deactivated, and Amazon seized and/or disposed of much of the inventory, taking a guilty-until proven-innocent approach.
 Without the inventory in hand, these Sellers aren’t able to sell on non-Amazon channels, effectively destroying businesses.
 For Sellers knowingly violating the FBA policies, that’s the risk they took.
 For Sellers forced into insolvency through no fault of their own, it’s scary to appreciate how much power Amazon has and how little recourse Sellers have.

-Seller Agreements Will Need to Evolve
+Seller Agreements Will Evolve

 Perhaps more importantly, Amazon may raise fees for storage, fulfillment, and compliance management to offset the cost of stricter safety oversight.
 Sellers using the FBA service could see higher operating costs as Amazon enforces more rigorous processes.
 Smaller Sellers might struggle with the increased compliance costs and operational burdens, potentially risking their livelihoods.